- The Washington Times - Monday, October 20, 2025

 Advertisement

-The 8th Circuit struck it down on somewhat different grounds.
+The 8th Circuit struck down the law on somewhat different grounds.
 The 7th Circuit upheld the law.
-And the 3rd Circuit, in a ruling in July, largely upheld the ban but said courts must do an independent assessment of each case to determine whether the defendant’s situation fits.
+The 3rd Circuit, in a ruling in July, largely upheld the ban but said courts must conduct an independent assessment of each case to determine whether the defendant’s situation fits.

-Mr. Hemani’s lawyers had urged the court not to take the case.
+Mr. Hemani’s attorneys had urged the court not to take the case.

 • Stephen Dinan can be reached at sdinan@washingtontimes.com.